-Cindy B. passed a background check on 9/17/11.
-The check was ordered by Cindy through First Advantage.
+Cindy B. passed a background check on 9/5/14.
+The check was ordered by another user through First Advantage.
 For more information, please review the background check information page.

 After sending a message to Cindy, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

 I have 21 years of experience teaching/tutoring math, elementary arithmetic, pre-algebra, algebra, geometry, pre-calculus, and trigonometry.
 Science experience in physics and biology.
 My desire is to have students "own" the material.
 I ask questions to guide them through the problem solving process until they can do it independently.

 I have also taught classes in public speaking and coached speech and debate.
 We focus on organizing your thoughts, putting them in an outline, and formatting a speech with a catchy introduction and conclusion- making sure to leave your audience with something to think about.

 In coaching my children for national spelling bee, we learned a lot about vocabulary development.
 I try to focus on how the words are used, so they become a part of the student's written and oral communication.
 Grammar and vocabulary development are so closely intertwined that I teach them together.